lemontea63/1075403_thesis_code/README.md

 # 1075403_thesis_code
-Code developed to analyse root phenotyping data and RT-qPCR data for 1075403 thesis.
+Code developed to analyse root phenotyping data, RT-qPCR data and RapidFire data for 1075403 thesis.
+This repo also contains raw data.